projectcalico/calico/README.md

 Please [contact us](http://www.projectcalico.org/contact-us/) if you are interested in getting involved and contributing to the project.

+## Contributing

+Thanks for thinking about contributing to Project Calico!
+The success of an open source project is entirely down to the efforts of its contributors, so we do genuinely want to thank you for even thinking of contributing.

+Before you do so, you should check out our contributing guidelines in the `CONTRIBUTING.md` file, to make sure it's as easy as possible for us to accept your contribution.

 ## How do I hack on Calico?

 It's great that you're interested!
 In additional to being able to install